 Exhibits the Chapter’s gratitude to an individual or organization for a specific contribution or event that supports the Chapter or its mission.

 President’s Award (formerly Chapter Service Award)

 Chosen by the current Chapter President and presented annually to an individual Georgia Chapter AFS member.
 This award was established to award outstanding service to the Georgia Chapter of the American Fisheries Society.
-This candidate should have been involved in some or all of the following activities: active participation in standing or ad-hoc committees; made important contributions to advance the current objectives, long-term goals or stature of the Chapter and fisheries professionals; contributed a significant amount of time to Chapter activities; improved public awareness of the Georgia Chapter and Chapter activities; encouraged development of students as fisheries professionals through recruitment and involvement as Chapter members; and recruited fisheries professionals as Chapter members.
+This candidate should have been involved in some or all of the following activities: active participation in standing or ad-hoc committees; made important contributions to advance the current objectives, long-term goals, or stature of the Chapter and fisheries professionals; contributed a significant amount of time to Chapter activities; improved public awareness of the Georgia Chapter and Chapter activities; encouraged the development of students as fisheries professionals through recruitment and involvement as Chapter members; and recruited fisheries professionals as Chapter members.

-This award recognizes the contributions of a person who may not be directly employed as a typical fisheries professional (e.g. biologist, technician, etc.), but provides exceptional work that is essential to the mission of promoting the conservation, development, and wise use utilization of fisheries resources.
+This award recognizes the contributions of a person who may not be directly employed as a typical fisheries professional (e.g. biologist, technician, etc.), but provides exceptional work that is essential to the mission of promoting the conservation, development, and wise use and utilization of fisheries resources.
 This award is designed to celebrate the contributions of people often completing responsibilities “behind the scenes.”

 Best Student Paper/Poster

-Awarded at the annual meeting to the best student paper or poster presentation(s) as judged by the membership.
+Awarded at the annual meeting for the best student paper or poster presentation(s) as judged by the membership.
 Consideration is given to any individual presenting research conducted in an academic setting while enrolled as a student in an academic institution.
 Judges will select the top 3 student oral presentations and the top 3 student poster presentations.